timsunpang/GravityBall/README.md

 # GravityBall

 [**GravityBall**](http://timsunpang.github.io/GravityBall/) is a fun, simple game in which you use physics to maneuver a ball to a goal point without touching any walls.
-It gets increasingly difficult, however, as after each stage, an obstacle is randomly added to the screen.
-See how far you can get without losing 5 times!
+It gets increasingly difficult, however, over 8 custom built stages.
+Good luck!

 [Click here to play!](http://timsunpang.github.io/GravityBall/)